 Scientific Director: Aline Mosnier (SDSN).

-Fabrice DeClerck (EAT/Stockholm Resilience Centre), Gaëlle Espinosa (SDSN), Marine Formentini (SDSN), Valeria Javalera-Rincon (IIASA), Sarah Jones (Bioversity International), Rudolf Neubauer (IIASA), Fernando Orduña-Cabrera (IIASA), Liviu Penescu (Consultant), Katya Pérez-Guzman (IIASA), Jordan Poncet (SDSN), Piero Visconti (IIASA).
+Fabrice DeClerck (EAT/Stockholm Resilience Centre), Gaëlle Espinosa (SDSN), Maria Diaz (SDSN), Valeria Javalera-Rincon (IIASA), Sarah Jones (Bioversity Internaional), Rudolf Neubauer (IIASA), Fernando Orduña-Cabrera (IIASA), Katya Pérez-Guzman (IIASA), Jordan Poncet (SDSN), Piero Visconti (IIASA).

 The FABLE Consortium is grateful for the generous financial support from many supporters, including: the Children’s Investment Fund Foundation (CIFF), Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), the Gordon and Betty Moore Foundation, the William, Jeff and Jennifer Gross Family Foundation, the MAVA Foundation, Norway’s International Climate and Forest Initiative (NICFI), the Swedish International Development Cooperation Agency (Sida), the Swedish Postcode Lottery Foundation (Svenska Postkod Stiftelsen), Systemiq, the World Resources Institute (WRI), Consejo Nacional de Ciencia y Tecnología of Mexico, IIASA, EAT, and the SDSN.